• Skip to primary navigation

 3. Sugar - Use granulated sugar or coarse cane sugar.
 You may also substitute brown sugar in the same unit of measure if you prefer.

-Begin the recipe by preheating the oven to 400 degrees F. Line a large baking sheet with parchment paper.
+Begin the elephant ear recipe by preheating the oven to 400 degrees F. Line a large baking sheet with parchment paper.
 In a small bowl, stir together the ground cinnamon and sugar until combined.

-ground cinnamon and granulated sugar combined in white bowl
+cinnamon sugar mixture in white bowl on marble surface

 Next, gently unfold the puff pastry sheet all the way and sprinkle the top with half of the cinnamon and sugar mixture.

-puff pastry topped with cinnamon-sugar on parchment-lined baking sheet
+puff pastry dough topped with cinnamon sugar mixture on parchment lined baking sheet

 Starting at the longest side, fold both sides of the puff pastry toward the center (closing the tri-fold into a bi-fold) and be sure to leave a space in the middle.